 C-17 involved in rough landing and mortar attack

-Blowing out 12 tires landing a C-17 in remote insurgent territory isnít exactly considered a milk run.
+Blowing out 12 tires landing a C-17 in remote insurgent territory isn’t exactly considered a milk run.

-But thatís what happened to a C-17 cargo plane earlier this year after a rough landing in a remote part of Afghanistan, the Air Force said.
+But that’s what happened to a C-17 cargo plane recently after a rough landing in a remote part of Afghanistan, the Air Force said.

-And while Charleston military personnel reportedly were involved in the incident, a Joint Base Charleston spokesperson could not confirm today if the C-17 involved is one of the estimated 53 planes assigned here.
+And while Charleston military personnel were reportedly involved in the incident, a Joint Base Charleston spokesperson could not confirm Monday if the C-17 involved is one of the estimated 53 planes assigned here.

 A repair crew was shuttled in, and two days of repairs were started.

-On the second day, a mortar landed approximately 150 yards away, part of the fire the base is known to get regularly.
+On the second day, other repair personnel crew arrived to fix a fuel leak.
+It was then that a mortar round landed about 150 yards away, part of the fire the base is known to get regularly.

 A C-130 Hercules parked nearby was damaged.